medinaccesar/protonpass-installer/README_EN.md

     🇸🇪 Swedish
     🇸🇦 Arabic
     🇨🇳 Chinese
+    🇬🇷 Greek
+    🇭🇺 Hungarian

 ### Automatic configuration
 When first run, the script:
 1. ✅ Detects the operating system language
 2. ✅ Creates the `.env` file with the language settings
-3. ✅ Allows for subsequent customization
+3. ✅ The script allows you to set another language later

 ### List available languages
 ```